qracorp/glossary-config-updater/README.md

 - Check .env file exists and has correct format
 - Verify API credentials work manually
 - Use --verbose flag to see detailed error messages

-## 🆘 Support

-- **Issues**: Create detailed issue reports with error logs
-- **Documentation**: Check docs/ directory for comprehensive guides
-- **Quick Help**: Run with `--help` flag for command options

-## 📊 Changelog

-See [CHANGELOG.md](CHANGELOG.md) for version history and changes.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏆 Acknowledgments

-- Built with [httpx](https://github.com/encode/httpx) for reliable HTTP communication
-- Uses [pandas](https://pandas.pydata.org/) for robust CSV processing
-- YAML support provided by [PyYAML](https://pyyaml.org/)
-- Designed for professional DevOps and development workflows

----

-**Ready for immediate deployment in your CI/CD pipelines and development workflows.**